artizirk/keys/README.md

     In each section, the `org` key can contain only a single Github Organization.

-    `teams` key can contain a list of coma (,) separated list of teams who's keys will be included.
+    `teams` key can contain a list of comma (,) separated list of teams whose keys will be included.

-    `users` key can contain a list of coma (,) seperated list of any github user.
-User does not have to be apart of any team.
+    `users` key can contain a list of comma (,) separated list of any Github users.
+User does not have to be a part of any team.

 5. Running it